-Pin me down, knees on my shoulders, nose against mine, spittle on your lips, eyes bloody, and demand to know what my favourite game of 2016 so far is, I'd have no choice, I guess, but to be honest.
+Pin me down, knees on my shoulders, nose against mine, spittle on your lips, eyes bloody, and demand to know what my favorite game of 2016 so far is, I'd have no choice, I guess, but to be honest.
 I mean, don't do that, please.
 I don't handle being terrified particularly well.
 But, hypothetically, if I were in that position, my answer wouldn't be XCOM 2, or Oxenfree, or Firewatch, or The Witness.
 It'd be Action Henk.

 "We're extremely pleased that the game isn't bound to one target audience," Lex says.
 "When we started development, we didn't have a specific audience in mind.
 We wanted to make something that we would enjoy playing ourselves.
 A second requirement that we set was that the game had to be fun to watch when it's not your turn to play.
-This resulted in a vibrant and colourful background with lots to look at."
+This resulted in a vibrant and colorful background with lots to look at."

-'Action Henk', multiplayer trailer (the game makes a lot more sense in motion)
+'Action Henk,' multiplayer trailer.
+The game makes a lot more sense in motion

 "It's so much more fun to play locally, and I'm really happy that we're adding that to the (already available) PC version when we launch the console versions.
-The game really triggers competitiveness in players: you must beat that guy's time, no matter how many turns it takes you.
+The game really triggers competitiveness in players: You must beat that guy's time, no matter how many turns it takes you.
 This works even better if you put four people on the same couch and let them duke it out.
-It's so much more fun to beat your friend and to then be able to gloat in their face."
+It's so much more fun to beat your friends and to then be able to gloat in their face."

-The natural competitiveness Action Henk encourages in its player(s), its vivid art style and easily understandable objectives should make it a streamer's treat – expect to see young people of the internet gathering around a screen to guffaw at their inability to make a fat plastic man fly like a bird, for the entertainment of others.
+The natural competitiveness Action Henk encourages in its player(s), its vivid art style, and easily understandable objectives should make it a streamer's treat—expect to see young people of the internet gathering around a screen to guffaw at their inability to make a fat plastic man fly like a bird, for the entertainment of others.
 "We've seen lots of YouTubers and streamers pick up the game and enjoy it," Lex says, "and I think we owe that to how easy the game is to just pick up and play."
 And while the game was squeezed into second place in a recent PlayStation Plus vote, losing to Broforce, which means it's not immediately available as a "free" title via the subscription service, that's not dented its makers' confidence in what they've created.
 RageSquid is feeling positive about the future.

 "We're in a good place right now," Lex concludes.
 "We're doing a little freelance work for the coming months, while we flesh out our next game design.
 It probably won't be Action Henk 2, but we'll keep everyone up to date as soon as we have something to show.
 There will be a next game from RageSquid."